Paul Gray (American musician)

-Paul Dedrick Gray (April 8, 1972 – May 24, 2010), also known as the Pig, was an American musician who was the bassist, backing vocalist, and co-founder of the heavy metal band Slipknot, in which he was designated #2.
+Paul Dedrick Gray (April 8, 1972 – May 24, 2010), also known as the Pig, was an American musician who was the bassist, backing vocalist, and co-founder of the nu metal band Slipknot, in which he was designated #2.

 Early life and career

 Paul Dedrick Gray was born in Los Angeles, California.
 Later his family relocated to Des Moines, Iowa.
 He played guitar but switched to bass after he relocated to Iowa.
 In his youth, Gray performed in bands such as Sudden Infant Death Syndrome, Anal Blast, Vexx, Body Pit, The Have Nots and Inveigh Catharsis.

 At the time of his death, he was one of three original members of Slipknot remaining in the band, and the only one who had maintained his original role in the band due to Clown's switch from main drums to percussion during the early days.
 He was one of the two members not born in Iowa (the other is Jim Root, who was born in Las Vegas).
 In 2010, Slipknot released the Download 2009 performance on DVD in memory of Gray.